Ellutze/resimp/README.md

 This is done by importing number of temperature tables. (as many as is required to minimize interpolation errors)

 Can be turned into executable using "pyinstaller -F resimp_UI.py" to run on machines without Python.
-The resulting executable needs to be put into a folder with: cp.txt, imp_PR.py.
+The resulting executable needs to be put into a folder with: cp.txt, imp_PR.py, and empty "tt" folder.
 This is because the files run through command line (due to PAM-RTM using separate Python library) will not be packaged using pyinstaller.
 It is recommended to place the 2 import example in the folder as well for reference.

 There are 2 types of import formats available: .csv and .xlsx.